Organizations will have little trouble setting and enforcing a (tight) budget for recognition. But...

 Cons of monetary rewards |

-Can motivate employees to meet specific goals and hit short-term targets |
+Can motivate employees to meet specific goals and hit short-term targets. |

-Unsustainable long-term; tends to motivate employees in shorter bursts |
+Unsustainable long-term; tends to motivate employees in shorter bursts. |

-Most employees will easily appreciate additional financial compensation |
+Most employees will easily appreciate additional financial compensation. |

-Can feel unfair or inequitable if only select employees can attain levels of performance warranting the reward |
+Can feel unfair or inequitable.
+Only select employees can attain levels of performance warranting the reward. |

-Some monetary rewards, like bonuses, give employees freedom to spend as they like |
+Some monetary rewards, such as bonuses, give employees the freedom to spend as they like. |

-May lead to a sense of entitlement, where employees don’t feel sufficiently recognized or rewarded without money |
+May lead to a sense of entitlement.
+Employees don’t feel sufficiently recognized or rewarded without money. |

-A tangible, external representation of an employee’s success or loyalty |
+A tangible, external representation of an employee’s success or loyalty. |

-On its own, a poor strategy for increasing employee engagement and job satisfaction |
+On its own, a poor strategy for increasing employee engagement and job satisfaction. |

-Some monetary rewards such as stock options can feel like they add more security to an employee’s future |
+Some monetary rewards, such as stock options, can feel like they add more security to an employee’s future. |

-Employees can feel resentful that they must do more to earn rewards that meet basic needs, like health insurance |
+Employees can feel resentful that they must do more to earn rewards that meet basic financial needs. |

 Non-monetary rewards: Examples, advantages, and drawbacks